-The presenting author will receive an email on March 26, 2018 with the login information for where/how to upload presentation slides.
+The presenting author will receive an email in late March of 2019 with the login information for where/how to upload presentation slides.
 If you are uploading the slide presentation on behalf of the presenting author, please have that individual send you their login information.

 If you request a presenting author change after the presentation slides have already been uploaded to the original presenting author's account, please inform speakers@AUAnet.org at the time of your request.

-No. All presentations for podium sessions are pushed from the database in the Speaker Ready Room.
+No. All presentations for podium sessions are pushed from the Conference Harvester in the Speaker Ready Room.
 The audio technician in the room will not have the time/ability to upload individual speaker presentations from a thumb drive or laptop.

 Will I be able to update my slides after I upload them?

 Yes.
 Slide presentations can be updated/replaced via the online submission site or onsite by visiting the Speaker Ready Room in Chicago.
 If your session is scheduled prior to the opening of the Speaker Ready Room, or if your travel arrangements will not allow you to visit the Speaker Ready Room in advance of your presentation, please email speakers@AUAnet.org for assistance.

 Can I use Prezi instead of a PowerPoint presentation?

 Unfortunately, the AUA Annual Meeting is not currently configured to support presentations through Prezi.
 Presentations must be via PowerPoint or other non-internet based slide presentation system.

 What if my presentation was created on a Mac?
 Can I present the slides from my laptop?

 No. Slides cannot be presented directly from a laptop.
 The Speaker Ready Room does have a select number of Mac computers for use and the presentation system accepts files from Macs.
 However, it is imperative that Mac users visit the Speaker Ready Room in order to review their presentation (especially if videos are included) to assure that there are no issues with the presentation flow.